rajdeep07/PID-gains-Tuning/README.md

 # PID-gains-Tuning - Particle Swarm Optimization and Pattern Search
-Particle Swarm Optimization and Pattern Search Optimization for tuning PID gains of an IC Engine
+Particle Swarm Optimization and Pattern Search Optimization for tuning PID gains of an IC Engine at Idle Speed